 Learn how to surf before hitting the amusements

-Located by the seaside resort of Portrush, West Strand Beach is flanked by a harbor to the north and a promenade to the east.
+Located by the seaside resort of Portrush, West Strand Beach is flanked by a harbour to the north and a promenade to the east.
 During summer, this beach becomes one of the UK’s most popular surfing destinations, home to many of Northern Ireland’s oldest surf schools.
 Outside summer, dog walking, horse riding and navigating coastal trails are popular activities.

 If you’re an experienced surfer, head to West Strand Beach in winter when the best waves hit, but remember to wear a full-body swimsuit for protection from the cold waters.
-July and August are the best months to visit with the family, when all the nearby amusements and arcades are in full swing, and professional lifesavers boost safety for swimmers and surfers of all experience levels.
+July and August are the best months to visit with the family, when all the nearby amusements and arcades are in full swing, and professional lifeguards boost safety for swimmers and surfers of all experience levels.

-Ballintoy Harbor Beach
+Ballintoy Harbour Beach

 After a day at this quiet beach, head to the nearby town of Ballintoy, where you’ll find shops, cafes, restaurants and landmarks such as the Ballintoy Church, which has a unique Latin appearance.
-If you want to see more natural wonders, visit the UNESCO-protected Giant’s Causeway, a formation of around 40,000 basalt rocks located about 15 mins from Ballintoy by automobile.
+If you want to see more natural wonders, visit the UNESCO-protected Giant’s Causeway, a formation of around 40,000 basalt rocks located about 15 mins from Ballintoy by car.

 Benone Beach